 A good Hershel Wedge is used like a star diagonal.
 Insert it in the focuser and the eyepiece into it.
 These provide the most detailed white light view of the sun.
-They are significantly more expensive than simple glass or mylar full aperture filters but hard core solar observers swear by them as they show extremely fine detail in sunspots and faculae on our nearest star.
+They are signifi-

-3. Daystar Quark Chromosphere and Prominence filters:
+3. Daystar Chromosphere and Ha filters:

 Observe prominences and surface (Chromosphere) details using a simple plug in device that fits between the 2" star diagonal and the eyepiece.
+Check with the manufacturer to ensure this is all you will need with the particular telescope you are using.